francescor/speech-to-chatgpt-to-speech/README.md

 # Speech-to-ChatGpt-to-Speech

-Would you like to use ChatGPT simply by speaking and listening?
+Would you like to use ChatGPT simply by speaking and listening? this simlple bash script will let you play a bit :)

-# Why
+# Background

 This afternoon I played a bit with https://github.com/filippofinke/cli-gpt, then tired of typing and reading I desired the ability to speak to ChatGPT while walking around my house and hear its responses.